-The cities of Dallas and San Antonio, Texas enacted ordinances that would require employers to provide paid sick leave to covered employees.
+Overview: The cities of Dallas and San Antonio, Texas have enacted ordinances that will require employers to provide paid sick leave to covered employees.

 The ordinances take effect on August 1, 2019 for employers with six or more employees.
 For employers with 5 or fewer employees at any time in the preceding 12 months, the ordinances will take effect August 1, 2021.